 Statement of Policy

-Washington University in St. Louis (WashU) is committed to conducting all university activities in compliance with all applicable laws, regulations and university policies.
+Washington University in St. Louis (WashU) is committed to conducting all university activities in compliance with all applicable laws, regulations, and university policies.
 WashU has adopted this policy to outline the security measures required to protect electronic information systems and related equipment from unauthorized use.

-ISO should be notified of all computer and network security incidents that may affect the confidentiality, availability and/or integrity of the computer equipment or information at WashU.
+OIS should be notified of all computer and network security incidents that may affect the confidentiality, availability, and/or integrity of the computer equipment or information at WashU.

 Title: Incident Response Policy

-Version Number: 2.0
+Version Number: 3.0

 Creation Date: September 18, 2009

 Approval Date: May 19, 2016

-Policy Owner: Information Security Office
+Policy Owner: Office of Information Security